From Walls to Rooms: How Minimalistic Drawings Transform Living Spaces

 Balancing Functionality with Aesthetics

-In minimalist design, every item should serve a purpose and look good.
+In minimalist design, every item should be useful and look good.
 Start by thinking about what you really need.
-Keep only things that are useful and beautiful.
+Keep only things that serve a purpose and are pleasing to the eye.

 Choose furniture that can do more than one thing.
 A coffee table with storage or a sofa bed can save space.
 Built-in storage helps keep areas tidy.